burlachenkok/burlachenkok.github.io/_posts/2022-06-05-Cpp-Manual.md

 title: C++ Manual
 published: false
 ---
-This is a post in which I would like to share complete information regarding C/C++ programming languages.
+This is a long post in which we would like to share complete information regarding C and C++ programming languages.

-# Motivation
+# Motivation`

-The C/C++ is programming language that represents pretty thin abstraction over the underlying hardware.
-The level below C/C++ is Assembly for your compute device.
+The C/C++ programming language represents a pretty thin abstraction over the underlying hardware.
+The level below C/C++ is Assembly for your computing device.

-Why compute is important is excellently motivate by prof. Charles Leiserson, MIT in his undergraduate course about Algorithms and Datastructures.
-I can not describe it better as he did.
+Why computing is critical is excellently motivated by prof. Charles Leiserson, MIT, in his undergraduate course about Algorithms and Datastructures.
+We can not describe it better as he did.

-Despite that some programming languages that are interpretable, has not standart for language, has no standart for for interpreter writers are due to fast learning curve are popular in some domains when the real time matters typically the interpreter is not a choise due to that:
+If you want to learn about that please look into his lectures MIT 6.046J / 18.410J Introduction to Algorithms (SMA 5503), Fall 2005, publicly available.

+Nowadays, in 2022, for some reason, interpretable programming languages are in fashion.
+We think that is primarily due to the fast learning curve and secondary because the heavy design of computing science systems goes into the past in the pretty dynamic world in which we are.

+Nevertheless, In some domains, the interpreter is not a choice when actual time matters.

+In general, we think the main problem with interpreters is the following:

-- Interpreter provide algorithms that are 50'000 times slower then highlty optimized C/C++/ASM code
+- Interpreters provide algorithms that are 50'000 times slower than highly optimized C/C++/ASM code.
+The interpreter typically parsed the program's text line by line (that represented or in text form or extremely high-level instructions).

-- Interpreters does not provide subtle interfaces to work with Posix API and another OS dependent API
+- Interpreters do not provide subtle interfaces to work with Posix API and other OS-dependent APIs.
-- During work with API you don't have interface to work your memory
+- During work with an interpreter, you don't have an interface to work your memory
-- The multithreading and thread syncronization implementation is pretty unobvious and maybe suboptimal
+- The multithreading and thread synchronization implementation is pretty unobvious and may be suboptimal in the interpreter.
+(E.g., you can look into GIL in Python)
-- Garbage Collector brings various limitation into the language - pointer arithmetic is disallowed in any language with GC
+- Garbage Collector brings various limitations into the language - Pointer arithmetic is disallowed in any language with GC
+- There are some subtleties with implementing function call (or method call) in some specific hardware.
+The function calls It's effective.
+- Finally, the implementation of an interpreter is very likely just a collection of C/C++ libraries wrapped up into the program that can execute the command and therefore called an interpreter.
+- The absence of compiler makes handling problems in the code to be testable without compiler.
+It has pros. - you do not spend time for compilation, but there are cons. - now compiler will not tell you about errors in the code, because there is no compiler.

+The interpreter is great for prototyping, and sometimes it is enough.
+But any interpreter, any algorithm in it, can be beaten by C++/ASM implementation.
+So at least be aware of that.

 # Deep principles of the C++ language

-Principles of language which B.Stroustroup put into the language in 1994 are still actual and the language still following it [4].
-Some of them:
+Principles of language which B.Stroustroup put into the language in 1994 are still current and the language still follows them [4]:

-1. No implicit violation of static type-system
+1. No implicit violation of static type-system.
-2. Provide good support for user-defined types similar to built-in types
+2. Provide good support for user-defined types similar to built-in types.
-3. The locality is good
+3. The locality is good.
-4. Zero-Overhead principle
+4. Zero-Overhead principle:

     a.
-What you don't use - you should not pay for
+What you don't use - you should not pay for.

     b.
-If something built-in in the language then it's impossible to write it better by hand
+If something is built-in in the language, it's impossible to write it better by hand.

 # Standarts for the Language

 Both compilers writers and people who use C++ language as writers should obey the international standart ISO/IEC for the language.
 C++ Standardization has a long history:

-1. C\+\+1998 standard -- ISO/IEC 14882-1998
+1. C\+\+1998 standard - ISO/IEC 14882-1998
-2. C\+\+2003 standard -- A “bug fix release” of this standard was issued in 2003
+2. C\+\+2003 standard - A “bug fix release” of this standard was issued in 2003
-3. C\+\+ 2011 standard -- ISO C\+\+ standard (ISO/IEC 14882-2011)
+3. C\+\+ 2011 standard - ISO C\+\+ standard (ISO/IEC 14882-2011)
-4. C\+\+ 2014 standard -- ISO C\+\+ standard (ISO/IEC 14882:2014) - completes C\+\+ 11 and fix various issues in it
+4. C\+\+ 2014 standard - ISO C\+\+ standard (ISO/IEC 14882:2014) - completes C\+\+ 11 and fix various issues in it
-5. C\+\+ 2017 standard -- ISO C\+\+ standard (ISO/IEC 14882:2017)
+5. C\+\+ 2017 standard - ISO C\+\+ standard (ISO/IEC 14882:2017)
-6. С\+\+ 2020 standart -- ISO C\+\+ standard (ISO/IEC 14882:2020)
+6. С\+\+ 2020 standart - ISO C\+\+ standard (ISO/IEC 14882:2020)

+To be honest with you, we don't know how is it possible to write compilers or write programs without standart of the language.

-# What is C++ from point of view of author of that programming Language (B.Stroustroup)
+# C++ from point of view of author of that programming Language (B.Stroustroup)
 Bjarne Stroustrup in 2010 jokingly describes C++ as a language:
 1. Support generic programming
 2. Hybrid language